A Short History of Socially Responsible Investing

 Activists argued that there was a positive social impact by investing in CDFIs, which in turn would inject that money into small businesses and housing programs in low-income communities.
 Loans were made to poor people, who paid them back with a rate of interest, providing a return for investors beyond knowing their money was used in a socially positive way.

-With issues continuing to manifest from income and wealth inequality to climate change, expect these trends to only continue and strengthen going forward especially as sustainability strategies continue to add financial value for companies and their shareholders.
+With issues continuing to manifest from income and wealth inequality to climate change, expect these trends to only continue and strengthen going forward especially as sustainability strategies continue to add financial value to companies and their shareholders.